< | Help Index | >

 See Setting Switch And Permanent Connection Resistance for more information on how to set resistance values to meet your requirements.

-PropertiesTo begin, you can set the color of the LED by clicking on the ligh tbulb icon in the properties window and then selecting the color from the pop up menu
+Switch PropertiesThe color of the LED (with the exception of 7-Segment LEDs) can be set by clicking on the light bulb icon in the properties window and then selecting the color from the pop up menu.

-Next LED's have properties for the forward voltage check.
-The Test Current (given in mA) is applied to the LED and the voltage must be between the Volt Min and Max.
-If the voltage is under the minimum or over the maximum, the LED is considered bad.
-For Series LED's there is no maximum forward voltage so the voltage will be considered good as long as it is greater than the minimum.
+Next, these items have properties for the forward voltage check.
+The Forward Voltage Test Current (given in mA) is applied and the voltage must be between the Volt Min and Max.
+If the voltage is under the minimum or over the maximum, the item is considered bad.
+For Series LEDs there is no maximum forward voltage so the voltage will be considered good as long as it is greater than the minimum.
 The forward voltage properties should be left at their default values unless your requirements call for a specific forward voltage.

-Each LED also has several properties for measuring the reverse leakage current.
-The Test Voltage is applied to the LED in reverse and the LED is considered good as long as the leakage is less than the Max Rev. Current.
+Each item also has several properties for measuring the reverse leakage current.
+The Test Voltage is applied in reverse and the item is considered good as long as the leakage current is less than the Max Reverse Current.
+To disable the test for reverse leakage, uncheck the box beside the Test Voltage.
+This is helpful for LEDs with Zener diodes for protection that tend to have high reverse leakage.

 Generating A Keypad File Report